Truliant has a variety of mortgage options to fit your needs.

 (1) eClosing, or electronic closing, is only available in North Carolina.

 (2) ARM = Adjustable Rate Mortgage.
-As with any ARM loan, interest rate and payment may increase after the initial rate period of 3, 5 or 7 years.
+As with any ARM loan, interest rate and payment may increase after the initial rate period of 7 years.
 Five percent maximum interest rate increase for life of loan.

 Provision of the calculator on this page is not an offer of credit.
 Its use in no way guarantees that credit will be granted.
 This calculator is solely for informational purposes and provides reasonably accurate estimates; the calculations are not intended to be relied upon as actual loan computations.